 Create Shady Spaces

 We’ve mentioned before that interior design is about great contrasts.
-In respect to your outdoor space, you want to make sure you have a balance of light and dark.
+With respect to your outdoor space, you want to make sure you have a balance of light and dark.
 One of the best environmentally-friendly ways to introduce shady spaces to your yard is by planting trees or towering shrubbery.
 Or, if you have enough space, consider building or buying a gazebo to accent the space.
 Before you dive too deep into decision-making though, take the time to find out where and when the sun shines strongest.
 You’ll need to know this to set up your shady spaces properly.
 And remember, it’s about maximizing the entire space, so make certain that whatever route you go complements the area well.

 Opt for Lighting & Security